marionettejs/backbone.marionette/docs/marionette.collectionview.md

 model that this itemView instance represents, in the collection that the model came from.
 This is useful for sorting a collection and displaying the sorted list in the correct order on the screen.

+Overrides of `appendHtml` that don't take into account the element buffer will work fine, but won't take advantage of the 60x performance increase the buffer provides.

 ## CollectionView's children